vaultman765/spiritual_formation_project/meditations/arc_passion_of_christ.md

 2. Veronica’s act was small, hidden, and deeply personal.
 3. Christ gave her His image — what do I offer Him?

+#### 💬 Ejaculatory Prayer

+**O Christ bearing the Cross, impress Your image on my heart.**

 #### 🗣️ Colloquy

 Jesus, I want to be like Veronica — not solving, not preaching, but present.
 Let me offer a veil, a silence, a prayer… and receive Your Face in return.

-#### 💬 Ejaculatory Prayer

-**O Christ bearing the Cross, impress Your image on my heart.**

-#### 🔨 Resolution
+#### 🔨 Resolution (Optional)

 Today I will console Christ by offering one quiet act of compassion — unseen, unpraised, but full of love.